flufy3d/DigitTrak-Interface-Protocol/DigitTrak Interface Protocol.md

    }
   ```
      * ######explanation:
+      this message includes golf club's property, this message is sent to Client after sending 'accomplish hitting motion message',and       the delay time is 1s accurately.
       type : the value is fixed at 1,indicating it's a club data message.
       data : it's permanent.
       club_velocity : flying speed of club, Unit is 'm/s'.